fireactjs/core/README.md

 Replace `Brand` and `Logo` to customise the logo and the brand of your web application.

 For further customisation, please read the documentation.

+## Update Firebase template action URL (Optional)

+Go to your Firebase project authentication → Templates, then click on the Edit Template button, and then click on “Customize action URL”.
+Use `https://www.yourdomain.com/auth-action` as the custom action URL and replace `www.yourdomain.com` with your actual application domain.

 ## Run your app locally